 04 of 07

 Gifts are typically not given during an engagement party, and the host, hostess, bride, and groom need to make that clear in the invitation.
-People may choose to bring gifts.
+However, some people may choose to bring gifts.
 Rather than display them on a gift table, thank the guest and place the gift out of sight.

 05 of 07